BawdyAnarchist/quBSD/Future_Development.md

 Expand install options
 - Can select to merge zroo and zusr with other existing dataset/mount

+0SERV Default and 0serv-template
+  - You will need to chown the www directory structures
+  - Decision on whether or not to role the zusr under a single zfs snapshot, or snapshot usrlocal

+nicvm
+  - Make it a Linux VM so that it can use all the wireless protocols.
+     - Someone made a post about this in FreeBSD
+  - Make it strictly a passthrough, promiscuous
+  - Make net-tap into net-firewall, and handles all the routing operations
+     - NAT all networks separately so that no traffic is visible to other networks In other words, each IVPN jail is NATed from separate subnets on net-firewall, just as each appjail is NATed from separate subnets on the IVPN jail.
+     - Servers will "look" like they're at a similar "gateway layer depth" as the IVPN jails.

 ### BEST PRACTICES / CLEANUP